 Here are some of the best places that are well worth a visit around Easter time in the city of Budapest (March / April):

-- Easter Market Budapest: in the city centre, there is a nice square called Vorosmarty Square, which has become a top Christmas attraction in Europe.
+- Easter Market Budapest: (end of March – mid Apr or end of April depending on the given year) in the city centre, there is a nice square called Vorosmarty Square, which has become a top Christmas attraction in Europe.
 In recent years, this square has become the home of the spring fair too, known as the Budapest Easter Market with quality crafts made by Hungarian folk artisans, traditional Hungarian foods and drinks (you can try the Hungarian savoury snack (Langos), the simple and elegant Chimney Cake milk bread pastry (Kurtoskalacs), Hungarian sausages, ‘Hurka’ (something like the Scottish blood pudding), etc.

 - Szentendre Skanzen, the preserved folk village museum: Szentendre is a little town, about an hour’s suburban train ride from Budapest, but each Easter the Szentendre Skanzen offers authentic folk and folkish things to do.
 If you love to explore cultures, this is a perfect day to get some idea about Hungarian Easter traditions, games, buy crafts, and to spend a nice spring day out in the fresh open air.